 Meet Joanna.
 Joanna Schlosser is the Co-Founder and CEO for Niche.
 She is also a Creative Director, Hugh’s Mom, an avid wine enthusiast.
-Brand building, content strategy, and Pinot are probably her three favourite things to do but she is also a big fan of reading books, building community, and a good late-night Instagram scroll.
+Brand building, storytelling, and Pinot are probably her three favourite things to do but she is also a big fan of walking her labrador, building community, and a good late-night Instagram scroll.

 Our winemaker, James Schlosser, received his Masters degree in Oenology and Viticulture from Brock University in Niagara.
 This, followed by another 15 years of winemaking experience has taught James that although it's important to be attentive throughout the process, ultimately wine is an expression of the things you can’t control [insert hair-pulling emoji here].
 We recently caught up with James to learn more about his love for Pinot noir, his passion for farming, and what it's like to own a small winery.